Cloudbox/cloudbox_mod/README.md

     cd ~/cloudbox_mod
     ```

-1. If you have a Ansible vault password file, add the location to `ansible.cfg`:
+1. If you have an Ansible vault password file, add the location to `ansible.cfg`:

     To edit: